codatio/codat-docs/docs/integrations/accounting/sage200/sage200-limitations.md

 ```

 ## Invoices

-When working with Sage 200, the inline discount is applied directly to the final transaction amount.
+When working with Sage 200 Standard, the inline discount is applied directly to the final transaction amount.
 This means that the discount amount is not stored or available as a separate value in Codat.
 Instead, the system incorporates the discount into the total calculation without retaining it as a distinct field.
 As a result, both `lineItems.discountAmount` and `totalDiscount` will be returned as null.